 Once a person becomes famous, they can expect to receive fan mail requesting an autograph or signed photo.
 There was a time when a person had a reasonable chance of writing to and receiving an autograph or signed photo through the mail of their favorite athlete, congressman, or movie star.

-Today, if you were to write to Brad Pitt, LeBron James or Reba McIntyre, your chances of receiving a hand-signed photo is about 0.009 percent.
+Today, if you were to write to Brad Pitt, LeBron James or Reba McEntire, your chances of receiving a hand-signed photo is about 0.009 percent.
 Or less.

 While it's not as common today, in years past many celebrities had their personal secretaries hand-sign a photo.
 A few famous folks -- Confederate President Jefferson Davies and baseball legend Babe Ruth come to mind -- sometimes had their wives sign many of their through-the-mail autograph requests.

 Whether spouse or secretary, some made great efforts to mimic the celebrity's signature as closely as possible, whereas others (assuming the fan wouldn't know the difference) simply signed in their own handwriting.

 The photos signed in the secretary or spouses handwriting are usually easy to spot when compared to an authentic signature.

 The photos where the signer mimicked the famous person's handwriting are more difficult to detect, but almost without exception, little clues or flaws in the writing will show up.